AhmedS1ayed/Virtual-Painter-Graduation-Project/README.md

 # Computer-Vision
+## Description
+This is a virtual painter package which is a tool provided to social media platform project that was made for artists.
+## How to run
+### run server in the cloned folder and then open gaugan.html
+python -m http.server 8000
 ## Virtual Painter Js
 Draw using camera with the support of keyboard (using space button) to determine when to start drawing and when to stop.
 ## Main Branch